Deep Neural Networks Inspired by Differential Equations: From Deterministic DEs to Deep Neural Networks

-PDE-CNNs~\cite{ruthotto2020deep} are classified into parabolic networks modeling diffusion and hyperbolic networks modeling wave dynamics, including Hamiltonian and second-order variants.
-PDE-based designs improve stability, interpretability, and efficiency, though deep architectures face higher computational costs.
-To mitigate this, LeanConvNets~\cite{ephrath2020leanconvnets} and Global Feature Layers~\cite{kag2022condensing} reduce depth and complexity, while PDE formulations have also been extended to ResNets, LM-ResNets, and RNNs for greater stability and parameter efficiency~\cite{alt2023connections}.
-Convection-Diffusion Networks (COIN)~\cite{wang2025convection} further enhance generalization under perturbations, underscoring the robustness of PDE-inspired architectures.
+where $f(\theta,x,t)$ represents convolution, nonlinearity, and normalization, with specific parameterizations for each operation.
+Specifically, $K_1(\theta^{(1)})$ and $K_2(\theta^{(3)})$ denote convolutional operators parameterized by $\theta^{(1)}$ and $\theta^{(3)}$, respectively. $\mathcal{N}$ represents a normalization layer parameterized by $\theta^{(2)}$, and $\sigma$ denotes a nonlinear activation function (e.g., ReLU).
+PDE-CNNs~\cite{ruthotto2020deep} encompass parabolic and hyperbolic models, including Hamiltonian and second-order variants.
+While PDE formulations improve stability and interpretability, deep architectures often incur high computational costs.
+To mitigate this, LeanConvNets~\cite{ephrath2020leanconvnets} and Global Feature Layers~\cite{kag2022condensing} reduce structural complexity.
+Furthermore, extending PDE frameworks to ResNets and RNNs enhances parameter efficiency~\cite{alt2023connections}, and Convection-Diffusion Networks (COIN)~\cite{wang2025convection} further demonstrate robust generalization against perturbations.